-László Bencsik (40) has been deputy CEO of OTP Bank Plc., and head of the Strategy and Finance Division, since August 2009.
+Mr. László Bencsik (42) has been deputy CEO of OTP Bank Plc, and head of the Strategy and Finance Division, since August 2009.

-He joined OTP Bank in September 2003, when he became managing director of the Bank Operations Management Directorate, and the manager with responsibility for controlling and planning tasks.
+He joined OTP Bank in September 2003, when he became executive director of the Bank Operations Management Directorate, and the manager with overall responsibility for controlling and planning.

-From 2000 until he joined OTP Bank he was a project manager at the consulting firm McKinsey & Company Inc.
+From 2000, until he joined OTP Bank, he was a project manager at consulting firm McKinsey & Company.

-Between 1996 and 2000 he worked as a consultant at Andersen Consulting (Accenture).
+Between 1996 and 2000 he worked as a consultant at Andersen Consulting (now Accenture).

-In 1996 he graduated from the Faculty of Business Administration at the Budapest University of Economics, and in 1999 he obtained a Masters in Business Administration (MBA) from the INSEAD Business School in France.
+In 1996 he graduated from the Faculty of Business Administration at the Budapest University of Economic Sciences, and in 1999 he obtained a Masters in Business Administration (MBA) from INSEAD Business School in France.